brdeleon/chicago_crash_incidents/README.md

 ## Results

-We built a classifier that predicts whether an injury occurs, or not, at a crash incident.
-We can predict whether a crash incident would involve injury based on engineered features at an accuracy of 93% and have determined which of features are most important in predicting injury:
+We built a <b>Weighted Decision Tree</b> Classification model with engineered features that predicts whether a crash incident involves injury at an accuracy of 95% and determines which features are most important in predicting injury.:

 `FIRST_CRASH_TYPE0.389 +/- 0.004` <br>
 `LOCATION0.267 +/- 0.001` <br>